CognizantOpenSource/maqs-java/docs/JMAQS_1/appium/AppiumConfig.md

 ## Overview
 The AppiumConfig class is used to get values from the AppiumMaqs section of your test run properties.
-<br>These values come from your config.xml, appsettings.json and/or test run parameters.
+<br>These values come from your config.xml and/or test run parameters.

 ## AppiumMaqs
 The AppiumMaqs configuation section contains the following Keys: